Jobaben/Streamlation/docs/final-architectural-plan.md

 # Final Architectural Plan for Streamlation

+## Retail Readiness Assessment

+Streamlation is **not ready** for a first retail release.
+Core AI translation stages (audio normalization, ASR, MT, TTS) are still conceptual, casting remains unimplemented beyond planning, and the security/compliance posture lacks authentication, data retention, and licensing enforcement.
+Operational safeguards like observability, installable distributions, and documented support workflows are also pending, so the architecture should be treated as pre-production.

 ## Guiding Principles
 - Deliver low-latency, high-fidelity voice translation layered onto arbitrary streaming sources while preserving the original speaker’s voice.
 - Favor components that run entirely on a local machine, minimizing external dependencies.